indexnetwork/index/README.md

 </h4>

-## About index.as
+## About Index Network
-index.as allows creators to make contextual discovery engines from their information.
+Index Network allows creators to make contextual discovery engines from their information.
 It enables data-ownership, collaboration, and monetization to form discovery ecosystem as a network.
 It cultivates greater participation in decentralized discovery and creates diverse and inclusive ecosystem.

-We use NFTs as creator roles for broader contexts with large groups. index.as is useful for creators​, communities, DAOs, brands, curators, researchers, enthusiasts.
+We use NFTs as creator roles for broader contexts with large groups.
+Index is useful for creators​, communities, DAOs, brands, curators, researchers, enthusiasts.

 ## Table of contents
 1. [Features](#features)